meditechopen/meditechopen.github.io/_clients/logcollection.md

 ## Develop

-Frisco was built with [Jekyll](http://jekyllrb.com/) version 3.3.1, but should support newer versions as well.
+Justice was built with [Jekyll](http://jekyllrb.com/) version 3.3.1, but should support newer versions as well.

 Install the dependencies with [Bundler](http://bundler.io/):